Sergio Iacobucci Sergio Iacobucci

 Free B2B SaaS Positioning Guide

 This guide is going to take you through a step by step process that, with the right people and impetus will take you from good to great.
-B2B SaaS positioning is hard so go easy on yourself as you work through this, I’ve tried to keep it super actionable pulling from all the best techniques and processes in product marketing.
+B2B SaaS positioning is hard so go easy on yourself as you work through this, I’ve tried to keep it super actionable pulling from all the best techniques and processes available in product marketing.

 The symptoms you’ll see in your business